 About the Mt.
 Baker Hill Climb

-Ascend 4,098 feet from Chair 9 in Glacier to Artist’s Point (5,140 feet elevation) in approximately 22 miles.
+Ascend 4,462 feet from Chair 9 in Glacier to Artist Point (5,140 feet elevation) in 22 miles.
 The Mt.
-Baker Highway (SR542) is one of the most scenic paved roads in the world and rarely is the highway closed to motorized vehicles from Glacier to Artist Point.
+Baker Highway (SR542) is known as one of the most scenic paved roads in the country and rarely is the highway closed to motorized vehicles from Glacier to Artist Point.
 With steep elevation and several switchbacks, this ride is not for the faint of heart but the views are stunning.
-The Mt.
-Baker Hill Climb began in 2003 (previously hosted by another organization) and was last run in 2013.
-Whatcom Events has been asked over the years to bring this iconic event back to the community and after preliminary planning, we are ready.
-We hope you will join us this fall in bringing this epic ride back to Whatcom County.
+Experience the agony and the ecstasy!

 Whatcom Events is a volunteer-operated community 501(c)(4) non-profit organization.
 Our mission is volunteer-driven sustainable management of events that showcase the diverse natural beauty and outdoor recreational opportunities Whatcom County has to offer while supporting local nonprofit organizations.
-The Beneficiary of the 2018 Mt.
-Baker Hill Climb is Lydia Place.
+The Beneficiary of the Mt.
+Baker Hill Climb is Shifting Gears.

 The MBHC is a timed race for all riders but two of our three divisions (Social and Recreational) are intended as a ride for non-Competitive Racers.